Diego Maradona: Style of play

 The team leader on and off the field – he would speak up on a range of issues on behalf of the players – Maradona's ability as a player and his overpowering personality had a major positive effect on his team, with his 1986 World Cup teammate Jorge Valdano stating:

 Maradona was a technical leader: a guy who resolved all difficulties that may come up on the pitch.
 Firstly, he was in charge of making the miracles happen, that's something that gives team-mates a lot of confidence.
 Secondly, the scope of his celebrity was such that he absorbed all the pressures on behalf of his team-mates.
 What I mean is: one slept soundly the night before a game not just because you knew you were playing next to Diego and Diego did things no other player in the world could do, but also because unconsciously we knew that if it was the case that we lost then Maradona would shoulder more of the burden, would be blamed more, than the rest of us.
 That was the kind of influence he exercised on the team.

-Lauding the "charisma" of Maradona, another of his Argentina teammates, prolific striker Gabriel Batistuta, stated, "Diego could command a stadium, have everyone watch him.
+On the charismatic quality of Maradona, another of his Argentina teammates, prolific striker Gabriel Batistuta, stated, "Diego could command a stadium, have everyone watch him.
 I played with him and I can tell you how technically decisive he was for the team".
 Napoli's former president – Corrado Ferlaino – commented on Maradona's leadership qualities during his time with the club in 2008, describing him as "a coach on the pitch."

-"Even if I played for a million years, I'd never come close to Maradona.
-Not that I'd want to anyway.
-He's the greatest there's ever been."

-— —Lionel Messi, the player most closely identified with the "New Maradona" label.